learnlatex/learnlatex.github.io/index.md

 ## Going further

-The focussed lessons here are not meant to cover everything you'll ever need to know about LaTeX; we want to give you enough to get started and to _understand_ examples and advice elsewhere.
+The focused lessons here are not meant to cover everything you'll ever need to know about LaTeX; we want to give you enough to get started and to _understand_ examples and advice elsewhere.
 We cover getting more information in [the last lesson](en/lesson-15), but it's worth saying now that getting access to a book